Want to know more? — Subscribe

 The right to request the correction of data on part of the user is utilized via the usual account editing in the personal settings that is not a novelty to any standard app as of today.

 As for the changes brought by GDPR, they have been long overdue in the new digital economy.
 The companies are wielding tremendous power that is only going to increase as the technology is improving dramatically.
 The upgraded set of regulations to protect user data had finally defined a rightful course of conduct in the industry and ultimately allowed users to have more faith in the upcoming innovative solutions.
-Overall, for us, adapting HIPAA Video to GDPR did not entail any dramatic shifts to our efforts.
+Overall, for us, adapting Telemedicine Platform to GDPR did not entail any dramatic shifts to our efforts.
 As we’ve said, the app had originally covered the requirements to qualify for HIPAA regulations that were much similar to GDPR.
-We are already seeing that HIPAA Video is making a good progress, and we are really happy that it is equally adapted to help users in any part of the globe.
+We are already seeing that Telemedicine Platform is making a good progress, and we are really happy that it is equally adapted to help users in any part of the globe.